 Blue light wavelengths are beneficial during the day because they boost attention, reaction times, and mood.
 But blue light also may be disruptive at night, and the proliferation of electronics with screens, as well as energy-efficient lighting, is increasing our daily exposure — especially after sundown.

 Many people have explored the use of blue light-blocking eyeglasses—and a quick search at any online shopping site will yield many brands praised by reviewers.
 But do blue-light-blocking glasses actually work?

-The answer, according to Dr. José-Alain Sahel, a world-renowned ophthalmologist and director of the UPMC Eye Center: It’s complicated.
+The answer, according to Dr. José-Alain Sahel, a world-renowned ophthalmologist and director of the UPMC Vision Institute: It’s complicated.

 Never Miss a Beat!